 The median house sale price in Adelaide sat at $522,815 in December 2017; with an increasing 3.5% over last year.
 (Source: Domain Group House Price Report, December 2017).
 It’s looking like affordability is becoming key in this capital city’s emerging market, as low interest rates and lower house prices encourage investment.

-The average commission fee starts to increase in areas on the outskirts of Adelaide, for example, in Adelaide Hills where commission rate increases to 2.2%.
+The average commission fee starts to increase in areas further into rural South Australia, for example the Barossa region where the average commission rate jumps up to 2.87%.
 This is an Australian wide tend that we see in most states.
-Generally, real estate agent fees tend to be lower in built-up urban areas with high population density and where there is stronger competition among agents, for example in Norwood or Rose Park, where commission rates don’t tend to reach above 2%.
+Generally, real estate agent fees tend to be lower in built-up urban areas with high population density and where there is stronger competition among agents, for example in Norwood or Rose Park, where commission rates stay at 2% or below.

 The price of your property will have a direct impact in the total cost of your commission.
 The below gives an indication of what you can expect in Adelaide depending on the value of your property.